bndtools/bnd/biz.aQute.bnd.gradle/README.md

 ### Additional Tasks

+The `jarDependencies` task jars all projects the project depends on.

+The `buildDependencies` task assembles and tests all projects the project depends on.

 The `release` task releases the project's bundles to the [`-releaserepo`][6], if one is configured for the project.

+The `releaseDependencies` task releases all projects the project depends on.

 The `releaseNeeded` task releases the project and all projects it depends on.